apache/solr/solr/modules/jwt-auth/README.md

 User interface
 --------------
-A User interface for this contrib is part of Solr Core.
+A User interface for this module is part of Solr Core.